bcgov/smk-cli/docs/edit-tool.md

 `Vehicle Type` Allows you to specify if the route planner API should determine a route optimized for general personal automobiles or industrial transport and freight trucks.
 Additionally, there's an option to present this toggle to the user, so they can change the default setting in the application.

-> __Note:__ The following settings are specific to planning routes for Frieght Trucks.
+> __Note:__ The following settings are specific to planning routes for Freight Trucks.
 If you do not intend to allow route planning for these vehicles, you can ignore and disable the following settings.

 ### Truck Route Adherence